vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 * All docker swarm managers should open [official etcd ports](http://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.txt) 2379 and 2380, or the user-defined ETCD ports (please find more details about user-defined ETCD ports in the Installation section)

 ## Installation
-vFile requires all hosts running in swarm mode, you can use this [script] (https://github.com/vmware/vsphere-storage-for-docker/tree/master/misc/scripts/vfile-swarm-setup.sh) to setup all hosts in swarm mode.
+VSSD requires all hosts running in swarm mode, you can use this [script] (https://github.com/vmware/vsphere-storage-for-docker/tree/master/misc/scripts/vfile-swarm-setup.sh) to setup all hosts in swarm mode.
 This script takes a configuration file as parameter.
 The configuration file has the following format(Assume the total number of nodes is `n` and the total numer of manager node is `m`):
 ```
 NODE_COUNT=n
 MGR_COUNT=m